National Monument Proclamation for Cotoni-Coast Dairies: Lots of Questions, Few Answers

 - Open the property to the public in a way that balances the protection of the environment and habitat with healthy outdoor recreation and appreciation and enjoyment of its beauty and value

-Once a property becomes a national monument, visitation and use can increase exponentially, as happened with Ft.
+Now that the property is a national monument, visitation and use can increase exponentially, as happened with Ft.
 Ord, where visitors jumped from 40,000 to 400,000 within a few years of its designation as a national monument.

 COAST DAIRIES & LAND: HISTORY